 Indicator Nymphing: 13 Tips From Expert River Guides

-Indicator nymphing is when you present a fly below a small float.
-Indicator nymph fishing works because it allows you to suspend your fly off the bottom and makes it easier to detect fish bites.
-If you do it right, good nymphing with andicator will also improve your presentation so you will catch more fish.
+Indicator nymphing is a fly fishing method where you present a fly below a small float called an indicator.
+It’s very effective because it allows you to suspend your fly off the bottom in the strike zone and it makes it easier to detect fish bites.

 Indicators were invented and used 20 to 30 years ago for the purpose of just detecting a bite, but now, good anglers and guides will use indicators for a lot more than that.